gohar-malik/styletransfer-imaginenet/README.md

 <img src="results/polarbear_lesregates.jpg" width="512"/>
 </p>

-### Difference between results of the original NST and this implementaion
+### Difference between results of the original NST and NST+ImagineNet
-The difference between the results of the original NST and this implementation (NST+ImagineNet) is that:
+The difference between the results of the original NST and this implementation is that:
 * The Structure loss pushes the output to have a more homogenoues style representation throughout the image.
 * It also better conserves the semantics of the content from the content image.
 Take a look at a comparison of results (left: Style Image, Middle: NST+ImagineNet, Right: Original NST):